Choosing a Font

 1. Include your contact information, especially your email and a reliable phone number.
 Agents offer representation over the phone!
 But they will email you to let you know if they’d like to call you, so you can schedule a time.

-2. After you type your name, insert a TAB with a right alignment.
+2. After you type your name, add a tab stop with a right alignment to your ruler on the right margin.
 Then enter your word count, rounded to the nearest 1,000.
-If it keeps dropping to the next line, make the tab option a decimal alignment.
+If text keeps dropping to the next line, make the tab option a decimal alignment.

 3. Halfway down the page, include your title in all-caps.
 Keep it in 12 pt. font, and do not bold, italicize, or underline it.